 You can either install the floor on your own or hire our team of professionals.
 The tools and supplies needed for installation are a tape measure, pencil, framing square, coping saw, hammer, jamb saw, glue knife, circular saw, jigsaw, air compressor, nailer, chalk line, and more.

 The step-by-step installation process is:

-Step 1: Remove all of the baseboard or shoe molding from the room.
+Step 1: Remove all of the baseboard or shoe moulding from the room.
 While removing it, ensure that you do not split the wood.
 Pry it away from the wall and when you find a nail, use a flat bar to pull the trim off the nail or use a hammer to remove the nail with the trim.

 Step 2: If the installation of the first row is done efficiently, the remaining process can be completed smoothly.
-When possible, start along the longest run of outside wall in the room.
+When possible, start along the longest run of outside walls in the room.
 Snap a chalk line 3/8” out from the base of the wall, and align your wood planks with the chalk.
-The gap will be covered by molding, and you will get off to a straight start.
+The gap will be covered by moulding, and you will get off to a straight start.

 Step 3: To install over a wood subfloor, you need to use your nailer to drive fasteners through the groove and into the floor at a 45-degree angle.
 You need to ensure that the nail head is level with the wood, or slightly below the surface.
 Adjust your nailer to get the right depth.
 Put in a staple every 6” to 8”.

 If you are gluing the flooring to concrete or tile flooring, apply the glue to the bottom of each plank with a knife.
 When gluing, gently tap the piece using the tapping block so that the tongue fits tightly into the groove.

 Step 4: Start the second row by choosing a piece of a different length than the first one.
 Add glue if necessary.
 Gently tap the piece with the tapping block so that the tongue and groove fit snugly.
 Then, staple the piece if you are using a nailer.
 Continue with this method row by row throughout the room.